DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_Report.md

 ---
 ## 4. Key Insights
-- Six-bedroom homes tend to command the highest average selling prices as seen in Table 1.2
+- Six-bedroom homes tend to command the highest average selling prices as seen in Table 1.2 in sheet *dashboard*
-- A positive correlation exists between living space and selling price, confirming intuitive real estate market trends as seen in Chart 3.2
+- A positive correlation exists between living space and selling price, confirming intuitive real estate market trends as seen in Chart 3.2  in sheet *dashboard*

 ---
 ## 5. Reflection and Learning Outcomes